tiloc/faiadashu/doc/sdc-capabilities.md

 > underlying implementation.
 See the [fhir_path documentation](https://pub.dev/packages/fhir_path) for capabilities and
 > limitations.

+#### Variables
+Limited support for variables is available.
+The general concept is described here: https://www.hl7.org/fhir/extension-variable.html

+Variables can only be used on the Questionnaire level.
+They are currently not supported on individual items.

+Variables' `calculatedExpression` cannot refer to other variables.
+`calculatedExpression` on items can refer to any variable, though.

 ### Advanced Rendering
 #### rendering-style
 Support for colors.
 Usable in many places (title, text, option) as permitted by the specification.